 Troy, New York

-Compared to other US cities over 50,000, Troy water quality ranks in the low-mid range for contamination.
+Compared to other US cities, Troy water quality ranks in the low-middle range for contamination excluding Lead.

 Most of their 21 contaminants are related to water treatment and have cancer-causing attributes.

 Let’s look closer at what’s in Troy water.

 Here are the top 5 chemical compounds in your water and what health issues they can potentially cause:

 - Hexavalent Chromium – Potential effect: Cancer

 - Haloacetic acids (HAA5) – Potential effect: Cancer

 These are five of the 21 contaminants analyzed by the Environmental Working Group (ewg.org).